chen86860/vscode-extension-json-sorter/packages/client/README.md

 A tools that help you sort JSON files quickly.

 ## Usage

+> WARN: It will remove all comments in JSON5 files.

 1. Open JSON file in VSCode.
 2. Run your command from the command palette by pressing (`Ctrl+Shift+P` or `Cmd+Shift+P` on Mac) and typing `JSON Sorter`.